 A sample from wikipedia:

-Kyrgyzstan (play /ˈkɜrɡɨstæn/ kur-gi-stan;[6] Kyrgyz: Кыргызстан [qɯrʁɯzstɑ́n]; Russian: Кыргызстан [kᵻrɡᵻsˈtan]), officially theKyrgyz Republic is one of the world's six independent Turkic states (along with Turkey, Azerbaijan, Turkmenistan, Uzbekistan andKazakhstan).
+Kyrgyzstan ( /ˈkɜrɡɨstæn/ kur-gi-stan;[6] Kyrgyz: Кыргызстан [qɯrʁɯzstɑ́n]; Russian: Кыргызстан [kᵻrɡᵻsˈtan]), officially theKyrgyz Republic is one of the world's six independent Turkic states (along with Turkey, Azerbaijan, Turkmenistan, Uzbekistan andKazakhstan).
 Located in Central Asia, landlocked and mountainous, Kyrgyzstan is bordered by Kazakhstan to the north, Uzbekistan to the west, Tajikistan to the southwest and People's Republic of China to the east.
 Its capital and largest city is Bishkek.

 http://en.wikipedia.org/wiki/Kyrgyzstan